openingscience/book/_posts/2013-08-06-microblogging_science.md

 advantages and disadvantages of social media in the minds of many scientists.

-*Table 3: Advantages and disadvantages of blogging and microblogging.*
+**Table 3**.
+Advantages and disadvantages of blogging and microblogging.

   -------------------------------- ---------------------------------------------- ---------------------------------- ------------------------------
   **Blogs**                                                                       **Twitter**